-Construction works upstream of the boundary of the SPA could generate disturbance as a result of machinery operation and workforce movement.
-However, given the distance from the working area upstream of the SPA and the fact that the upper estuary and the proposed working area will be visually screened by the natural bend in the Glashaboy River, it is anticipated that physical disturbance due to increased human activity and machinery operation will be negligible.
+Construction works, including localised temporary piling activities, upstream of the boundary of the SPA could generate disturbance as a result of machinery operation and workforce movement.
+Given the distance from the working area upstream of the SPA and the fact that the upper estuary and the proposed working area will be visually screened by the natural bend in the Glashaboy River, it is anticipated that physical disturbance due to increased human activity and machinery operation will be negligible.
+However, as bird species of the SPA may travel upstream to fish such as cormorant, the precautionary principle is applied and mitigation measures are detailed in Section 7.3 for the localised temporary piling activity proposed upstream of Glanmire bridge.